ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 Congratulations!
 Your Private Path service is working as expected and is ready to be published for others to consume.

-## Next steps?
+## Expand the tutorial
 {: #vpc-pps-basics-next}
 {: step}

-* Here we tested in the same account.
-This is the first step in validating your PPS.
-* To allow users from other accounts to access it, you need to publish the PPS.
-* Once published, you can onboard consumers
-* You can also set policies to automatically approve requests from specific accounts.
+This tutorial focuses on the basics of Private Path service with a provider application in one VPC and a consumer in another VPC, all within the same account.

+Once your provider application is ready for consumption by others, it is likely that it will be accessed by clients running in other {{site.data.keyword.cloud_notm}} accounts.

+You will need to [publish](/docs/vpc?topic=vpc-pps-activating&interface=ui) the Private Path service to enable this scenario.

+[Communicating connection information to consumers](/docs/vpc?topic=vpc-pps-ui-communicate&interface=ui), [reviewing connection requests](/docs/vpc?topic=vpc-pps-ui-reviewing&interface=ui) and streamlining the process with [account policies](/docs/vpc?topic=vpc-pps-about-account-policies&interface=ui) will also be part of the successful onboarding of consumers.

 ## Remove resources
 {: #vpc-pps-basics-removeresources}
 {: step}

+To remove the resources created for this tutorial:
-Go to Schematics,
+1. Go to {{site.data.keyword.bpshort}}
-1. Delete the consumer resources and workspace.
+   1. Select the `pps-consumer` workspace.
+   1. From the **Actions...**, select **Destroy resources**.
+   1. Type `pps-consumer` and click **Destroy**.
+   1. Wait for {{site.data.keyword.bpshort}} to complete the job.
+   1. Once completed, select **Delete workspace** from the **Actions...** menu.
+   1. Type `pps-consumer` and click **Delete**.
-1. Delete the producer resources and workspace.
+1. Repeat the same steps with the `pps-provider` workspace.

 Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
 You can reclaim the resource by deleting it permanently or restore it within the retention period.
 See this document on how to [use resource reclamation](/docs/account?topic=account-resource-reclamation).
 {: tip}